-Artemis has two experimental stations for condensed matter physics: one for time- and angle-resolved photoemission spectroscopy (ARPES) and one for ultrafast demagnetisation.
+Artemis has two experimental stations for condensed matter physics: one for time- and angle-resolved photoemission spectroscopy (ARPES) with a hemispherical electron analyser, and one for ultrafast demagnetisation.

 The Artemis ARPES end-station is designed for time- and angle-resolved photoemission spectroscopy.
 The end-station consists of a main mu-metal chamber for photoemission with a base pressure of 2x10-10mbar.
 This chamber is equipped with a hemispherical electron analyser (SPECS Phoibos 100).
-The energy- and angle-resolved measurements are performed with a two-dimensional CCD detector, achieving an ultimate energy resolution of ~5 meV and angular resolution of <1°.
-Our current energy resolution is 130 meV, limited by the bandwidth of the XUV harmonic generated with a 30fs pulse.
+The energy- and angle-resolved measurements are performed with a two-dimensional CCD detector, achieving an ultimate energy resolution of ~10 meV and angular resolution of <1°.
+Our current energy resolution is 130 meV, limited by the bandwidth of the XUV harmonic generated with a 30 fs pulse.

 of a few weeks.
 The surface crystallographic order is checked using a low-energy electron diffraction (LEED) analyser.
 A helium discharge lamp emitting at 21.2 eV enables off-line characterisation of the sample surface.
 This chamber is also equipped with a wobble stick for in situ sample cleaving.

 The main chamber is connected to the beamline with a window valve and to a sample preparation chamber.
 This second UHV chamber is dedicated to Ar ion sputtering, e-beam heating and thin film growth.
 Further flanges are available for users’ evaporators and sample storage capability is available.
-The sample is introduced to the preparation chamber through a fast load-lock chamber (sample turn-around time of 30 min) and then transferred to the experimental chamber with a transfer arm.
+The sample is introduced to the preparation chamber through a fast load-lock chamber (sample turn-around time of 45 min) and then transferred to the experimental chamber with a transfer arm.

 Time- and angle-resolved photoemission with XUV pulses

-Time-resolved photoemission measurement on TaS2 with 17eV
+Time-resolved photoemission measurement on TaS2 with 17 eV photoen energy

 Time and angle resolved photoemission spectroscopy (tr-ARPES) enables the electronic structure of a material to be monitored as it responds to excitation by a laser pulse.
 The target material is irradiated by a short laser pulse, which induces structural changes and excitations.
 It is then probed at a series of time delays by a short wavelength pulse which generates photoelectrons that are then collected and analysed.